bgd11090/tf_aws_ansible/README.md

 - Run a ```terraform init``` to grab providers and modules
 - Run a ```terraform_apply``` and wait untill you got instance_ip = "public.ip.address"
 - Run a ```chmod 600 tfkey```
-- Run a
+- Run a command for ansible:
 ```bash
 ansible-playbook -i aws_ec2.yaml -e ansible_ssh_private_key_file=tfkey -e ansible_ssh_user=ubuntu nginx_setup.yaml
 ```

 ### Test Functionality
-Try to access via browser on public ip address that you got eather from TF or Ansible outputs.
+Try to access via browser on public ip address that you got eather from TF or Ansible outputs. <br/>
 **Note: You need to access with http(port 80) because right now port 443 is commented out for reason that we need to validate ssl certificate, in case you want to do it you need to do few quick steps:**

 - Create dns (we can do it with Route53 service on aws)